Academic audit

 One-year update report—August 2024

-The one-year update report documents the progress being made on the affirmations and recommendations from the March 2023 report.
-The update accounts for significant developments that have taken place at the University since the report was submitted in March 2023, including changes in University leadership, operations and strategic context, and wider challenges that have impacted the entire sector.
+The one-year update report documented the progress made on the affirmations and recommendations a year after the original March 2023 report.
+This update detailed significant developments that have taken place at the University in the year following the audit report's publication, including changes in University leadership, operations and strategic context, and wider challenges that have impacted the entire sector.

 Key areas of progress identified in our one-year update include the development of the Ngā Kīwai o te Kete—Student Engagement Framework, the University’s work to implement a new learning management system, and the development of Tītoko, a holistic model to support student success.

-Overall, our work on most of the audit report’s affirmations and recommendations is either complete or well-advanced.
-Key areas where we are still seeking to make improvements include University-wide work on a curriculum framework, supporting Pasifika Student Success and implementing the recommendations that emerged from the University’s own Te Tiriti o Waitangi audit.
+Overall, our work on most of the audit report’s affirmations and recommendations was completed or well-advanced.
+Key areas where we sought to make improvements include University-wide work on a curriculum framework, supporting Pasifika Student Success and implementing the recommendations that emerged from the University’s own Te Tiriti o Waitangi audit.

 Read the academic audit one-year update report for Cycle 6—August 2024.